Fixing Inventory Inaccuracies At Scale: Our Entrywise (EW) Algorithm

-Our algorithm is initiated with a de-noising of $X_\Omega$.
-To ease notation, let $\theta = (p_{\A}, \alpha)$, $\theta^{*} = (p_{\A}^{*}, \alpha^{*})$, and denote $e(\theta) := p_{\A}g(\alpha)+(1-p_{\A})$.
-This latter function is chosen so that, as follows from a quick calculation, $\E{X} = e(\theta^*)M^*$.
-While the SVD-based de-noising algorithm used here is standard, the key result that drives rest of the algorithm and analysis is the following new {\em entrywise} error bound, which may be of independent interest: \begin{theorem} Let Then with probability $1-O(\frac{1}{nm})$, \end{theorem} Our result can be viewed as the first entrywise guarantee result for Poisson matrix completion.\footnote{In fact, the proof also holds valid for sub-exponential noise.} The proof sketch is provided in the Appendix.
-As a comparison, consider the recent results for aggregated error on matrix completion with Poisson noise \cite{mcrae2019low}.
-Under the proper hyper-parameters, their results based on SVD provide the following Frobenius norm bound: $\|\hat{M} - M^{*}\|_{\F} \lesssim n^{1/2}.$ In contrast, our entrywise guarantees provide that $\|{\hat{M} - M^{*}}\|_{\max} \lesssim n^{-1/2} \log^{1/2} n.$ Therefore, our results show that the SVD approach not only provides aggregated error guarantee but also yields a much stronger result: the entrywise error guarantee.
-Furthermore, the entrywise error is evenly distributed among all entries up to a logarithmic factor.
+While the SVD-based de-noising algorithm used here is standard, the key result that drives the rest of the algorithm (and its analysis) is the following new {\em entrywise} error bound, which is likely to be of independent interest: \begin{theorem} With probability $1-O(\frac{1}{nm})$, \end{theorem} \cref{thm:entrywise-bound} can be viewed as the first entrywise guarantee result for Poisson matrix completion (in fact, the proof also holds valid for sub-exponential noise).
+A proof sketch is provided in \cref{sec:proof-sketches}.
+As a comparison, consider the recent results for aggregated error on matrix completion with Poisson noise \citep{mcrae2019low}.
+Under carefully-selected hyperparameters, their results based on the SVD provide the following Frobenius norm bound: $\|\hat{M} - M^{*}\|_{\F} \lesssim m^{1/2}.$ In contrast, our entrywise guarantee states that $\|{\hat{M} - M^{*}}\|_{\max} \lesssim m^{-1/2} \log^{1/2}(m).$ Therefore, our results show that the SVD approach not only enjoys an aggregated error guarantee, but in fact the entrywise error is evenly distributed among all entries up to a logarithmic factor.

-The entrywise guarantee is the key that opens up optimal anomaly detection.
-In particular, this enables us in the next steps to infer both the parameters $\theta^{*}$ and the posterior probabilities of anomalies at each entry.